 Formally the Cleveland Indians, the club changed its name after years of controversy and, in 2020, became the Cleveland Guardians.
 Under Terry Franconia, the Pennant producing manager of the Boston Red Sox, the team went to the World Series in 2016, losing to the first-time winners Chicago Cubs.
 They won a record-breaking 22 consecutive games in 2017 and went on to win their division.
 They continue to be contenders for the World Series title each year.

 Betting on the NHL’s Columbus Blue Jackets

 An NHL expansion team dating back to 2000, the Blue Jackets struggled to win over 30 games before 2005-2006.
 In 2014, they won their first playoff game and in 2019 they did the impossible; they swept the Presidents’ Trophy-winning Tampa Bay Lightning in the first round.

 Since then, the team has fallen from grace, placing last in their division in the 20-21 season.
 Bets placed on the team nowadays remain shaky as they continue to struggle.

 Oh, the Cavs.
 Made famous for their drafting of ‘King’ James, Lebron himself in 2003.
 They enjoyed success with Lebron and went to the finals in 2007, but didn’t return in the following three seasons leading the King to seek refuge in the Heat of Miami.

 When James returned to the team in 2014, he led them to four consecutive NBA Finals appearances, winning them one in 2016.

 But James has since gone to LA and now the team is back to the familiar position of not qualifying for the playoffs.
 Bets on them winning should be made with caution.

-So, with all that in mind, enjoy betting on your favorite Ohio franchise, and good luck!
+So, with all that in mind, and now that you know what sports you can bet on in Ohio, enjoy betting on your favorite Ohio franchise.
+And, most importantly, good luck!